Few people relish the task of packing up their worldly belongings in a matter of hours but this is exactly what moving home entails.

+The best way to pack for moving includes picking up the accurate moving boxes.
 When you can pick up cardboard boxes for free at the local store, it can seem unnecessary to buy specialized moving boxes for packing your belongings.

 However, free boxes are often a false economy.
 Unlike new moving cartons, they will not have been recently strength tested and they could even have been used (and abused) multiple times in the past.
 If you do want to save a few dollars on boxes, make sure that you only trust reused boxes for low-value items that won’t cause a mess if the box fails.We also recommend investing in good quality packing tape to ensure all boxes are securely sealed.

 INVEST IN A PACK AND MOVE KIT FOR DISHWARE

 Packing plates and dishes is a major part of moving packing checklist.
 Packing them without chipping and breaking is more challenging than you might think.
 You can make life much easier for yourself by investing in one or more pack and move kits for dishware.
 These come with adjustable dividers and dish-sized foam poaches.
 Even better, you can usually buy one for under $10.